 Introductions of Candidates are confidential.
 If a Client discloses a Candidate’s details to a third party, that will be deemed to be a “Third Party Introduction”.
 If that Third Party Introduction results in an Engagement of the Candidate by the third party within six months of the Agency’s Introduction of the Candidate to the Client, then the Client will be liable to the Agency for payment of an Introduction Fee in accordance with clause 3.
 Neither the Client nor the third party shall be entitled to a refund of the Introduction Fee under clause 4 in any circumstances.

 6. CONFIDENTIALITY AND DATA PROTECTION

-All information relating to a Candidate is confidential and subject to the Data Protection Act 1998 (“DPA”) and is provided solely for the purpose of providing work-finding services to the Client.
-Such information must not be used for any other purpose nor divulged to any third party and the Client undertakes to abide by the provisions of the DPA in receiving and processing the data at all times.
-In addition information relating to the Agency’s business which is capable of being confidential must be kept confidential and not divulged to any third party, except information which is in the public domain.
+All information relating to a Candidate is confidential and subject to the General Data Protection Regulation and Data Protection Act 2018 and is provided solely for the purpose of providing work-finding services to the Client.
+Such information must not be used for any other purpose nor divulged to any third party and the Client undertakes to be fully aware of and abide by the provisions of the relevant data laws in receiving and processing the data at all times.
+In addition, information relating to the Agency’s business which is capable of being confidential must be kept confidential and not divulged to any third party, except information which is in the public domain.